 The two-way interface connects to the IP-based network.
-It allows the user to access (two-way) interactive services, see chapter 15 and IP-based services.
+It allows the user to access (two-way) interactive services, (e.g. HbbTV services), see section 15 and IP-based services, see section 3.5.
 See also section 8.3.

-The two-way interface is not relevant for NorDig.
-However, the two-way interface will act as front-end interface for reception of multicast signals in case of IPTV, where IPTV is defined as a DVB-transport stream encapsulated in IP packages multicasted or unicasted over an IP-network, see sections 3.5 and 8.3.
+The two-way interface is optional for a minimum satellite, cable or terrestrial NorDig Basic IRD.
+However, the two-way interface will act as front-end interface for reception of multicast signals in case of IPTV, where IPTV is defined as a DVB-transport stream encapsulated in IP packages multicasted or unicasted over a managed IP-network, see sections 3.5 and 8.3.

-The two-way interface to the IP-based network may also be used by the NorDig IRD to download new software.
+The two-way interface to the IP-based network may also be used by the NorDig IRD to download new software, see section 10.
 This is the most appropriate mechanism for software updates that are applicable to IP-based services, as they are immediately available to NorDig IRDs that are connected to the IP-based network.